AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 2. **Preview and test**

-    Learn how to preview email message content and personalization, send test deliveries (proofs) to specific recipients or subscribers for testing and validation, and check the email rendering in popular desktop, mobile and web-based clients.
+    Learn how to preview email message content and personalization, send test deliveries (proofs) and check the email rendering in popular desktop, mobile and web-based clients.

     >[!VIDEO](https://video.tv.adobe.com/v/3425862?quality=12&learn=on){transcript=true}